-- ◆ 100% regulatory compliance by NRRRF, LCRRF, & SCRRF - All of the City's biosolids contractors achieved 100% compliance with City contract requirements - Contractor activities include hauling, spreading, and composting.
-Routine observations are performed by City staff to ensure contractor adherence to applicable regulations. - ♦ All biosolids produced and distributed met all EPA 40 CFR 503 compliance requirements - NRRRF, SCRRF, and LCRRF received Platinum awards from the National Associations of Clean Water Agencies (NACWA) for 100% regulatory NPDES compliance. - Received recertification of ISO 14001 EMS
+- 100% regulatory compliance by NRRRF, LCRRF, & SCRRF - All of the City's biosolids contractors achieved 100% compliance with City contract requirements - Contractor activities include hauling, spreading, and composting.
+Routine observations are performed by City staff to ensure contractor adherence to applicable regulations. - All biosolids produced and distributed met all EPA 40 CFR 503 compliance requirements - NRRRF, SCRRF, and LCRRF received Platinum awards from the National Associations of Clean Water Agencies (NACWA) for 100% regulatory NPDES compliance. - Received continuation of ISO 14001 EMS

-FY23 Objectives:
+FY24 Objectives:

-- Cultivate a competent, safety focused workforce that is representative of the community we serve - Invest in employee knowledge, skills, and well-being to support our vision to deliver world-class service - Plan and prepare for emergencies and recovery to ensure continuity of operations - Employ continuous improvement practices to improve operations across the Utility - Promote efficient and safe management of materials and equipment used in Utility operations - Institute environmental and social justice practices that minimize the Utility's impact on the environment, energy consumption, and carbon footprint - Protect and maintain existing assets and enhance operations necessary to ensure system reliability - Meet or exceed regulatory compliance obligations across Utility operations
+- Promote efficient and safe management of materials and equipment used in Utility operations - Institute environmental and social justice practices that minimize the Utility's impact on the environment, energy consumption, and carbon footprint - Protect and maintain existing assets and enhance operations necessary to ensure system reliability